enofex/naikan/docs/about.md

-Welcome to *Naikan*, the ultimate inventory management tool for developer teams designed to streamline your software projects.
+Welcome to *Naikan*, the ultimate open source inventory management tool for developer teams designed to streamline your software projects.
 With *Naikan*, organizations can effortlessly stay on top of critical project information, ensuring seamless project management and improved efficiency.